MOVEMENT AND IDENTIFICATION

 - Add vaccination info rapidly

-- The quick-copy auto-fill feature allows multiple animals to be added rapidly
+- The quick-copy auto-fill feature enables multiple animals to be added rapidly

 Information